To provide education and fellowship surrounding the husbandry of beekeeping.

 USA Today reports the first documentation that the phorid fly Apocephalus borealis, previously known to parasitize bumble bees,

-also infects and eventually kills honey bees and may pose an emerging threat to North American apiculture.Parasitized honey
+also infects and eventually kills honey bees and may pose an emerging threat to North American apiculture.Parasitized honey bees

-bees show hive abandonment behavior, leaving their hives at night and dying shortly thereafter.
+show hive abandonment behavior, leaving their hives at night and dying shortly thereafter.

 Honey from Mankua Flowers Destroy Strep Bacteria

-The featured study, and many others, confirm the soundness of using raw honey for the treatment of bacterial and fungal
+The featured study, and many others, confirm the soundness of using raw honey for the treatment of bacterial and fungal infections.

-infections.
 Grocery store grade-A honey may actually worsen infection and should never be applied to wounds.

 Honey Bee Decline Linked to Parasite and Virus

 Scientists have discovered that the varroa mite has increased the prevalence of deformed wing virus (DWV).
-The varroa mite's
+The varroa mite's role

-virus is an ongoing threat to colonies even after beekeepers have eradicated the mites from hives.
+ongoing threat to colonies even after beekeepers have eradicated the mites from hives.

 Best Nectar Producing Plants